AngusGMorrison/realworld-go/README.md

 ## Why was this built?

 It's not easy to find examples of production-grade web applications in the Go ecosystem.
 It's even harder to find comprehensive implementations of patterns like Hexagonal Architecture.
-Things are even worse if you're passionate about using the Go type system to its fullest, catching many common bugs at compile time.
-You'd have more luck catching Bigfoot than finding an example of all three in one place.
+It's even worse if you're passionate about using the Go type system to its fullest, catching many common bugs at compile time.
+Finding an example of all three in one place?
+Near impossible.

-For several years, I've helped industry-leading companies like [Qonto](https://qonto.com/en) to develop the architecture standards used by hundreds of Go engineers.
+For years, I've helped industry-leading companies like [Qonto](https://qonto.com/en) develop the architecture standards used by hundreds of Go engineers.
 I've introduced or promoted the same techniques at companies as diverse as ISPs and tier-one investment banks.
 I've [spoken publicly](https://www.angus-morrison.com/blog/type-driven-design-go) about the benefits and implementation of type-driven design in Go.